Yuan-Meng/personal_website/content/posts/mle_interviews.md

 - **Optimization criterion**: Objectives the training process seeks to optimize for
 - **Optimization routine**: Approaches (e.g., gradient descent, SGD, momentum, Adam) to leveraging training data to find a solution to the optimization criterion

-The so-called "ML breadth" interview usually revolves these concepts.
+The so-called "ML breadth" interview usually revolves around these concepts.
 For instance, how do we know if model training has converged (by looking at train/valid losses)?
 What is the so-called bias-variance trade-off?
 How do we tell if a model is under-fitting or over-fitting?
 If a model is over-fitting, how can we regularize it (e.g., L1/L2 regularization, early stopping, dropout...)?
 When training very deep neural nets, how do we prevent vanishing or exploding gradients?
 How do we choose the right optimizers and schedulers?
 How do we properly initialize model weights?...

 You can find the answers to these questions in countless textbooks, YouTube videos, tech blogs, interview guides, etc..
 I like learning things systemically (as opposed to in a piecemeal manner) and below are books and online resources I like the best.